If you are an SRDP applicant or Forestry Manager

 The SRDP scheme is designed to encourage farmers, crofters and other land managers to adopt environmentally friendly practices and to maintain and enhance particular habitats and landscape features such as archaeological sites.

 The 2014-2020 SRDP includes the Agri-Environment Climate Scheme (AECS) and the Forestry Grant Scheme (FGS).

 The Forestry Grant Scheme (FGS) will support both the creation of new woodlands and the sustainable management of existing woodlands.
 Proposals will need to meet current UK Forestry Standard and associated guidelines, including those relating to the historic environment.

 Historic environment features within forests and woodlands need to be appropriately managed.
 Upstanding archaeological remains should generally be left unplanted as open ground.
-Further guidance relating to archaeological information and advice for forestry management and new planting has been produced by Forestry Commission Scotland.
+Further guidance relating to archaeological information and advice for forestry management and new planting has been produced by Forestry Commission Scotland (now Scottish Forestry).

 The Agri-Environment Climate Scheme promotes land management practices which protect and enhance Scotland’s natural heritage, improve water quality, manage flood risk and mitigate and adapt to climate change.
 Farm Environment Assessments must include Scheduled Monuments.
 We would encourage landowners to incorporate management of other historic environment sites within management proposals.